 Stranger than Fiction: Developing Software Engineering Judgment

 High-profile software project disasters have been commonplace for decades.
 Failed projects are followed by hand-wringing and cries of, “Where did we go wrong?”
 The people involved in the failed projects seem unable to determine the root causes of failure.
 Post mortem analyses typically settle on conspicuously incorrect answers, such as “We didn’t test enough,” “We should have been more agile,” or “We should have motivated our staff better.”
 The topic of judgment is ignored in the software engineering literature, yet development of sound professional judgment is key to correct and useful diagnoses of past failures and essential to creating future successes.
 In this talk, award-winning author Steve McConnell uses his Four Factors Lifecycle Model to dissect published reports of software project outcomes.
 He demonstrates how to use sound software engineering judgment to vastly improve understanding of software project dynamics, which in turn leads to correct diagnosis of failure, more effective corrective actions for projects already underway, and a significantly improved chance of success on every project.

 Seven Diagrams Every Software Professional Should Understand

-What makes Agile projects succeed some times and Waterfall projects succeed other times?
 How can you assess the real value of software development’s next hot topic?
 How can you tell whether your project will be successful?
 Sometimes a picture truly is worth 1000 words.
-In this talk, award-winning author Steve McConnell presents a complete model of software engineering in seven essential diagrams–diagrams that collectively explain software quality, software requirements and design, Agile development and Waterfall development; risk management, and many other essential software topics.
+In this talk, award-winning author Steve McConnell presents a complete model of software engineering in seven essential diagrams–diagrams that collectively explain software quality, software requirements and design, Agile development, risk management, and many other essential software topics.

 Business Case for Improved Software Practices